What We Do

 If you've never stepped foot in a rowing boat, we have a dedicated Novice team, where you can learn to row with us with absolutely no prior experience!
 Our Novice Captains will show you the ropes and get you confident in the water, with the aim of competing with other university novice crews in London and beyond.

-Keep your eye out on our Social Media (see below) and the What's On calendar for more information on our upcoming taster days on the 2nd and 3rd of October!
+Keep your eye out on our Social Media (see below) and the What's On calendar for more information on our upcoming taster days on the 28th of September (we only have one so definitely show up for one of the only opportunity to try rowing on the thames with no strings attached in your life! go to the other sports clubs the next week)!

 If you're looking to spend some time in the open air, but the physical aspect of rowing doesn't appeal as much to you, why not try coxing?
 Our coxes are an integral part of the boat, providing motivation and being in charge of the steering.
 No experience is needed, get in touch and we will put you in contact with our Captain of Coxes.